aaronbieber/status/content/posts/2025-02-23-15-35/index.md

  - Blue V4 (fun)
  - Orange V4 (difficult)
  - Green V5 (flash!)

-Did just a little toprope today.

  - Purple 5.9 (neat setting by Liv)
  - Pink 5.10 (that I failed on last time)
+---

+Decent climbing day today!<!--more-->

+We went to South Boston today with the whole crew and while I didn't feel the strongest ever, I did send a bunch of fun stuff.
+Did just a little toprope today.

+{{< sends >}}

 Took a few attempts at the orange 5.10 I couldn't do last time but failed again.
 This is a very spicy 5.10.
 Also took some attempts at the black 5.11 and yellow